 A fidget toy is a small, handheld object that people can manipulate with their fingers or hands to relieve stress, anxiety, or boredom.
 These toys are designed to provide sensory stimulation and help people focus their attention or calm their nerves.
 They often have small moveable parts that you can fiddle with to keep yourself busy during a boring or tedious task.

 Because you can “fidget” with them without thinking, it provides a wonderful outlet for someone who is restless, or otherwise has a lot of energy.
-Since they are often usually quiet, they can be used in a place where noise may not normally be tolerated, such as a church, meeting, classroom, etc.
+Since they are usually quiet, they can be used in a place where noise may not normally be tolerated, such as a church, meeting, classroom, etc.

-Our eldest has a hand roller which he brings to church, and it gives his hands something to do while he is listening.
-Our youngest has a “popper”, shown in the photo above.
+Our youngest has a “popper”, shown in the photo to the right.
 Once again, it’s quiet, so he can take it on car rides, or while visiting grandma, and not disturb anyone.

 Why Might a Neurotypical Person Like Fidget Toys?